luftfartsverket/reqstool-vscode-extension/README.md

 ## Usage

-1. Open the workspace settings and set the `reqstool.entryPointDir` property to the directory containing to your requirements etc.
-  This is the same path you would give *reqstool* directly when running it standalone.

-1. Reload VSCode.

-2. Open a file from a [supported language](#supported-languages) and the extension will load.

-## Commands

-* `Update`: reruns *reqstool*
+Open a workspace that has requirements in the format specified by `reqstool`.
+The extensions should initialize automatically.
+There is an output channel that will show when a workspace is initialized.

 ## File watcher

-The directory set in `reqstool.entryPointDir` is watched for changes.
+If a directory with requirements files is found, it's watched for changes.
 The extension will rerun *reqstool* when a change is detected.

 ## Supported languages